jacobhepkema/scover/README.md

 Add your data in the example format (see default file) into the `/data` folder.
 For more information, see the data generation guide in this repository.
 Default value: `/data/input_data.tsv`.

+`--tomtom`
+The path to the `.meme` format motif database to align found motifs to.
+Default value: `resources/Mus_musculus.meme`.

 `--num_calibrations`
 The amount of randomly intialized calibrations.